frimelle/tree-of-life/README.md

 Uses jstree (http://www.jstree.com/).
 Download jstree and unzip the dist folder.

+You will need MYSQLdb for Tree.py and curl for data.php.

 To download a wikidata dump use the download.py file.
 (You might want to change the date to the most recent dump there is. https://dumps.wikimedia.org/other/wikidata/)

 Use Tree.py to populate the database.